Are you trying to organize your home and looking for the best decluttering books to help you along the way? You’ve come to the right place!

 2. The Joy of Less: A Minimalist Guide to Declutter, Organize, and Simplify

 The book, The Joy of Less features Francine’s lighthearted approach to simplifying your life.
-She shares her easy-to-follow streamline method that works in any space.
+She shares her easy-to-follow streamlined method that works in any space.
 So, you can work up from a single drawer to a closet, or a room, then your entire house.

 3. Goodbye, Things: The New Japanese Minimalism by Fumio Sasaki